ne0ekspert/voice-activated-kiosk/README.en.md

 ## Overview

 Voice Recognition Kiosk is a kiosk system that allows users to **add or delete food items to their order** using only their voice and implements a payment system utilizing NFC.
-It supports users to order and pay for food conveniently by using a screen implemented with React.js and Python and ChatGPT based **speech recognition and generative AI answer generation technology**.
+It supports users to order and pay for food conveniently by using a **speech recognition and generative AI answer generation technology**.

 ## Features